Chess25/Kanini-chess/Readme.md

 (techniques used here are well explained like hash maps etc), it was also recommended by the [support team at stockfish.](http://support.stockfishchess.org/discussions/questions/1132-how-to-understand-stockfish-sources)

-* [Here](https://kaninichess.wikispaces.com/Kanini+chess) you can find a set of features and techniques used by stockfish and each of them is explained at the wiki, however, it's a generic way rather than focusing on stockfish's own implementation, but it will still help you.
+* [Here](https://kaninichess.wikispaces.com/Kanini+chess) you can find a set of features and techniques used by Kanini and each of them is explained at the wiki, however, it's a generic way rather than focusing on Kanini's own implementation, but it will still help you.

 ### Terms of use